Mileage Allowance Relief

 Additionally, If you use a company car and your employer does not reimburse you with the full Advisory Fuel Rates (AFR) you can claim MAR on your fuel costs for business trips.
 For more on this specifically, you can check out HMRC’s website.

-The Mileage Allowance Relief is based on HMRC’s approved mileage rates.
-The current rates are:
+The mileage allowance relief claim is based on HMRC’s approved mileage rates.
+The 2023 rates are:

 You can only receive MAR for the amount not covered by your employer.
 For example:

 You have driven 4500 miles for work this year with your car and your employer has reimbursed you with 30p per mile.

 [miles] x [rate]